 - Better partnerships

 National Tobacco Free Ireland Programme Group (TFIPG)

 The National Tobacco Free Ireland Programme Team in conjunction with the TFIPG has developed and published a 4 year National Implementation Plan for the HSE in terms of the health service tobacco control actions.
-The Programme team and implementation group will drive, co-ordinate and support the delivery of the National Implementation Plan.
+The Programme team and implementation group will drive, coordinate and support the delivery of the National Implementation Plan.
 This team is managed by the Programme Lead.
-The plan is available to view here.
+Read the plan (pdf).

 Contact the Tobacco Free Ireland Programme Team

 TFI@hse.ie (Martina Blake, National Programme Lead, Edward Murphy, Project Manager)